danielhdev/first-dev-steps/README.md

 # first-dev-steps
 My first baby steps as a developer in 2022

-Thanks and big gratitude for helping me learn the basics and for making my decision to become a developer easy to:
+Thanks and big gratitude for helping me learn the basics and making my decision to become a developer easy to:

 www.freecodecamp.org and their great HTML and CSS courses.